earthlab/earthlab.github.io/_posts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 <figure>
  <a href="{{ site.url }}/images/workshops/version-control/git-fork-emphasis.png">
  <img src="{{ site.url }}/images/workshops/version-control/git-fork-emphasis.png" width="70%"></a>
- <figcaption>When we fork a repo on the github website, we are creating an
+ <figcaption>When you fork a repo on GitHub, the forked repo is copied to your GitHub account,
- exact copy of that forked repo in our own github account.
- Once the repo is in our own account, we can edit it as we now own that fork.
+ and you can edit it as the repo owner.
  Source: National Ecological Observatory Network (NEON)
  </figcaption>
 </figure>